lyz-code/blue-book/docs/fastapi.md

 Probably you've introduced an ending `/` to the endpoint, so instead of asking for `/my/endpoint` you tried to do `/my/endpoint/`.

+## Resolve the 409 error

+Probably an exception was raised in the backend, use `pdb` to follow the trace and catch where it happened.

 ## Resolve the 422 error

 You're probably passing the wrong arguments to the POST request, to solve it see